ElJaviLuki/GrindrPlus/README.md

 This mod is provided for free with no warranty of any kind.
 Use at your own risk!
 We are not responsible for lost chats, user data, unexpected bans or any other problems incurred from the use of this module.

 This mod does not collect any personal data nor does it display ads of any kind.
 No earnings are generated or collected from the use of this software.
 This project is open source so you can check all these facts by your own!

+## Downloads
+* You can download the latest stable release by visiting the [releases page](https://github.com/R0rt1z2/GrindrPlus/releases).
+* You can grab the most recent CI build from the [actions section](https://github.com/R0rt1z2/GrindrPlus/actions) or join our [Telegram CI channel](https://t.me/GrindrPlus).

 ## Features
 <details closed>